We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 While some people may use supplements to help improve memory, focus, and mood, there’s very little research to support the effectiveness of these products.

 Therefore, when selecting supplements, be wary of products that make outlandish and unsupported claims about their effects on brain health and function.

 Before trying any new supplements, it’s important to ask a healthcare professional about potential medication interactions or safety concerns.

-We spend a lot of time talking about keeping our physical health in check, but brain health and function is important, too.
-A healthy brain allows us to learn and remember, communicate, solve problems, and make decisions.
+You may spend a lot of time thinking about keeping your physical health in check, but brain health and function are important too.
+A healthy brain allows you to learn, remember, communicate, solve problems, and make decisions.

-The brain, however, may start showing cognitive decline as early as your 20s.
-For this reason, practicing standard healthy behaviors — like eating a balanced diet, getting regular physical activity, and not smoking — are key to maintaining your brain health.
+Your brain may start showing signs of cognitive decline as early as in your 30s.
+For this reason, practicing standard healthy behaviors — like eating a balanced diet, getting regular physical activity, and avoiding smoking — is key to maintaining your brain health (

 But what about supplements?